 Riga is booming in popularity as a stop for eager city-breakers, so there is no shortage of great places to stay.
-We would recommend finding accommodation in Central Riga rather than in the Old Town, not only will it be more affordable, it will also be more quiet at night and close to some of the best restaurants in the city.
-Here are some of our tops suggestions:
+We would recommend finding accommodation in Central Riga rather than in the Old Town, not only will it be more affordable, it will also be quieter at night and close to some of the best restaurants in the city.
+Here are some of our top suggestions:

-Cinnamon Sally Backpacker’s Hostel – located close to the Central Market, this small hostel is one of the best places to stay in Riga for budget backpackers or solo travellers.
+Cinnamon Sally Backpacker’s Hostel – Located close to the Central Market, this small hostel is one of the best places to stay in Riga for budget backpackers or solo travellers.
 They offer both dorms and private rooms and also organise social events, making it’s a great option if you’re travelling solo and want to meet some people to explore Riga with!
-Click here to see the latest prices on Hostelworld or Booking.com
+Click here to see their availability

 Not quite what you’re looking for?
-Click here to browse the best deals for hotels in Riga!
+Click here to browse other hotels in Riga!

 While most people will make a beeline to the beach — which, incidentally, has the softest sand we have ever encountered — there are a number of cool things to do in the city of Liepaja itself and it deserves to be explored.

 Take the time to browse the city’s many markets and get to know its musical history.
 Outside of the centre, there is a charming Art Nouveau quarter that has been used as a filming location for many Hollywood movies as a stand-in for the likes of Paris.